davidstellini/keyscroll/README.md

 This will also install dependencies for nested packages.

 ### Start a dev build
 To start a dev build, run `npm start`.
-This will start the docs locally, and rebuild the library on each change.
+This will start the docs, and watcher on the library locally.
 Modules are resolved in package.json via relative paths:
 `"keyscroll": "file:../keyscroll"`.
+This means that the docs will always point to the latest changes you make in the keyscroll package.

 ### Build the project
 The project can be built for production by running: